dinomatic/docs.dinomatic.com/source/docs/akurai/widget-areas.md

 # Widget Areas

-Akurai has multiple widget areas to give you more options to layout your content.
+Akurai has multiple widget areas to give you more options for laying out your content.

 ---